TolinSimpson/Unity-GitHub-Build-Automation/GitHub_Build_Pipeline/README.md

 **Problem**: macOS DMG creation fails in GitHub Actions **Solution**:
 - Check the workflow log for create-dmg installation
+- Verify GitHub secrets are properly configured (P12_CERT, P12_PASSWORD)
-- The workflow will fall back to ZIP if DMG creation fails
+- The workflow will automatically fall back to ad-hoc signing if certificate issues occur
+- DMG creation will fall back to ZIP if all methods fail

+**Problem**: Code signing hangs or times out **Solution**:
+- The workflow now includes automatic timeout protection (30-120 seconds)
+- Check GitHub Actions logs for specific timeout errors
+- Verify certificate format and password are correct

 ### General Build Issues